Persian and English Literature MA (Hons)

 Student Reviews

-Below you can see course specific reviews for 67 graduates of Persian and English Literature MA (Hons) at The University of Edinburgh for each of the survey questions in comparison to the average for all UK degree courses in English Literature.
+Below you can see course specific reviews of 150 graduates of Persian and English Literature MA (Hons) and other courses in Literature in English at The University of Edinburgh for each of the survey questions in comparison to the average for all UK degree courses in Literature in English.

 Primarily based on data from undergraduate degree students.

-All English Literature courses of The University of Edinburgh
+All Literature in English courses of The University of Edinburgh

 Salary